htool-ddm/htool/paper.md

 Examples of libraries related to compression are `H2lib` [@h2lib], `hmat-oss` [@hmat_oss], `HODLRlib` [@AmbikasaranSinghEtAl2019HLH], and H2Opus [@ZampiniBoukaramEtAl2022HDM].
-One major distinction of `Htool-DDM` with these libraries is its focus on DDM preconditioners, where the in-house compression is only one component that can actually be replaced, or used in conjunction with, such external libraries.
-It should also be noted these libraries often provide the discretization of the problem at hand directly (typically a finite element method for boundary integral equations).
+One major distinction of `Htool-DDM` with these libraries is its focus on DDM preconditioners, where the in-house compression is only one component that can actually be replaced or used in conjunction with such external libraries.
+It should also be noted that these libraries often provide the discretization of the problem at hand directly (typically a finite element method for boundary integral equations).
 This is not the case of `Htool-DDM` where the interface is kept algebraic.

 The library has been used for the numerical experiments in [@MarchandClaeysEtAl2020TLP; @Marchand2020SMB].
 It has been included in FreeFEM ([@Hecht2012NDF], version $\geq$ 4.5) to support boundary integral equations, and in PETSc ([@BalayAbhyankarEtAl2020PUM], version $\geq$ 3.16) for black-box compression and DDM solvers using the [MatHtool](https://petsc.org/main/manualpages/Mat/MATHTOOL/) PETSc matrix type and seamless integration into PCHPDDM [@JolivetRomanEtAl2021KPE].
 It also has its own [Python interface](https://github.com/htool-ddm/htool_python).